simplefoc/simplefoc.github.io/docs/simplefoc_library/code/index.md

 }
 ```

-After the  `BLDCMotor` class instance `motor` has been created we need to link the motor with the sensor `motor.linkSensor()` which will read the motor position and velocity. <br>
+After the instance of the motor `motor` has been created we need to link the motor with the sensor `motor.linkSensor()` and link the motor class to the driver it is connected to `motor.linkDriver()`.  <br>
 The next step is the configuration step, for the sake of this example we will configure only the motion control loop we will be using:
 ```cpp
 // set control loop type to be used